 Total Annual Fund Operating Expenses — Expense Ratio

-Operating expenses, such as management fees, 12b-1 fees, and administrative fees, but not including shareholder costs, such as the buying and selling of fund shares (sales loads), can be summarized by the expense ratio:
+Operating expenses, such as management fees, 12b-1 fees, and administrative fees, but not including shareholder costs, such as the buying and selling of fund shares (sales loads), can be summarized by the expense ratio, which typically varies from .18% to 2%:

 Mutual Fund Expense Ratio Formula